-Gentile teaches classes in storytelling, performance art, and adapting literary texts for the stage, which is his area of emphasis as an artist.
+Gentile teaches classes in performing literature, storytelling, performance art, and adapting literary texts for the stage, which is his area of emphasis as an artist, and he developed the department’s distinctive curriculum in storytelling studies.
 His directing credits include his original adaptations of major works of folk and literary narrative such as: Over Nine Waves: Celtic Mythtelling from Ancient Ireland, Jack of Beech Mountain: Folktales from Southern Appalachia, Nathaniel Hawthorne's Twice Told-Tales, The Bell Witch and Other Legends: Ghostly Stories from the American South, American Gothic: Stories by American Masters of the Macabre, Ovid’s Metamorphoses, Redwing: Voices from 1888, Dark Forest: Tales and Poems from the Brothers Grimm, and The Hero’s Journey: Mythic Stories of the Heroic Quest, which was featured as a plenary session at the international Mythic Journeys conference celebrating the centennial of Joseph Campbell’s birth.
-His adaptation of Herman Melville’s Moby-Dick was presented at the Casablanca Theatre Festival, where it won the major award for “Best Performance,” and was re-staged for an experimental “immersion” production by Saiah theatre company in 2013 at the Lifecyle Building Center in Atlanta.
-His current project is Red Hanrahan, an original stage adaptation based on the stories by W. B. Yeats, which opened at the University in February 2013 and will tour to the Edinburgh Fringe Festival in August 2013.
+His adaptation of Herman Melville’s Moby-Dick was presented at the Casablanca Theatre Festival in 2009, where it won the major award for “Best Performance.”
+Moby-Dick was re-staged for an experimental “immersion” production by Saiah Arts International at the Lifecyle Building Center in Atlanta in the spring of 2013 and was named Best Play by Creative Loafing.
+His most recent project, Red Hanrahan, an original stage adaptation based on the stories and poems by W. B. Yeats, toured to the Edinburgh Fringe Festival in August 2013.

 Gentile is the author of Cast of One: One-Person Shows from the Chautauqua Platform to the Broadway Stage (University of Illinois Press), a history of American solo performance.
 His articles have appeared in Text and Performance Quarterly, Studies in Popular Culture, On the Culture of the American South, The Future of Performance Studies: Visions and Revisions, Storytelling, Self, Society, Queers in American Popular Culture, and Eighteenth-Century British and American Rhetorics and Rhetoricians.
 He has presented his research at conferences for the National Communication Association, Association for Theatre in Higher Education, Chautauqua Network, Popular Culture Association, Performance Studies International, Southeastern Nineteenth-Century Studies Association, American Humanists Association, Southeastern Theatre Conference, Georgia Communication Association, and has served as the keynote speaker and performer at national performance festivals.
 He has served on the executive boards of the Performance Studies Division of the National Communication Association, Storytelling in Higher Education Special Interest Group of the National Storytelling Network, Southern Order of Storytellers, and on the faculty for the Leadership Institute of the Executive M.B.A.
 Program at the University of Chicago.
 He is the founding co-editor with Joseph Sobol of Storytelling, Self, Society: An Interdisciplinary Journal of Storytelling Studies, for which he currently serves as the book reviews editor and served as the guest editor of that journal’s 2011 special issue on Storytelling and Myth.
 He is an associate editor of the National Communication Association journal Text and Performance Quarterly.